 In a previous post, I wrote about testing an ASP.NET Core application with an in-memory server.
-This is useful to run integration tests to validate the server produces the expected response for a request.
-However, this doesn't allow to test JavaScript code nor to validate how the page displays.
-If you want to test these components, you need to run an actual browser and load your site.
+This is useful for running integration tests to validate that the server produces the expected response for a request.
+However, it doesn't allow you to test JavaScript code or validate how the page renders.
+If you want to test these aspects, you need to run an actual browser and load your site.
 The code in this post allows testing ASP.NET Core MVC / Razor Pages / Blazor Server / Blazor WebAssembly applications.

 There are multiple ways to instrument browsers.
-The most used library is Selenium.
-This library uses the WebDriver, a W3C recommendation.
-The WebDriver API is implemented by all major browsers, so this is the way to use when you need to support many browsers.
-Pupeteer and Playwright came out more recently and provide similar automation capabilities with a simpler API and more control on the browsers, but they support fewer browsers.
-Playwright only supports Chromium, Firefox and WebKit browsers.
+The most widely used library is Selenium, which uses the WebDriver, a W3C recommendation.
+The WebDriver API is implemented by all major browsers, making it the best choice when you need broad browser support.
+Pupeteer and Playwright are more recent alternatives that offer similar automation capabilities with a simpler API and greater control over browsers, but they support fewer browsers.
+Playwright only supports Chromium, Firefox, and WebKit browsers.

-In this post, I'll use Playwright as it comes with nice helpers to install all dependencies and there is a .NET wrapper.
+In this post, I'll use Playwright because it comes with convenient helpers to install all dependencies and has a .NET wrapper.
 The .NET wrapper is developed by Dario Kondratiuk, and was recently moved to the microsoft organization.

 #Starting the server in the unit tests

 To test with a browser, you need to start the web server and get its URL.
-ASP.NET Core doesn't come with a ready to use API to do that in your tests.
-You can upvote this issue if you think this is could be useful.
-That's being said, the ASP.NET Core repository on GitHub contains samples in their tests that can be reused.
-That's what is nice when you use an OSS product 😃
+ASP.NET Core doesn't come with a ready-to-use API to do that in tests.
+You can upvote this issue if you think this could be useful.
+That said, the ASP.NET Core repository on GitHub contains samples in their tests that can be reused.
+That is one of the benefits of using an open-source product.

 <ItemGroup>